graybike/handbook/communication.md

 This is good (1 message):
 ```
-me: The way to test the new feature is a bit tricky.
+pavan: The way to test the new feature is a bit tricky.
 Here are the steps:

 1. First, you have to log into a dummy account.
 2. Then, create a new project.